pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection list [COMMAND-OPTIONS]

-      List the entries in the connection file.
+      List the entries in the connections file.

-      This subcommand displays all entries in the connection file as a table using the command line output_format to define the table format with default of simple format.
+      This subcommand displays all entries in the connections file as a table using the command line output_format to define the table format.

       An "*" after the name indicates the currently selected connection.